 A restaurateur acquired a building of local historical and architectural significance with the intent of renovating the structure for another restaurant in their chain.
 The building had been constructed in 1886 by Henry Vogt, Sr. for his general merchandise business originally known as the Bremen Cash Store.
-It was the first commercial structure in the community to be built of brick, and it also was one of the first buildings in the south suburban area to incorporate an elevator (used for moving merchandise from storage areas in the basement and upper floor).
+It was the first commercial structure in the community to be built of brick, and it also was one of the first buildings in the south suburban area to include an elevator (used for moving merchandise from storage areas in the basement and upper floor).
 Henry Vogt was the first mayor for the Village of Tinley Park and he and his family were significant civic leaders in the community for over a century.
-In order to support their intended use, the new owners desired to make significant structural changes, and also proposed an addition to provide necessary kitchen and refrigeration spaces.
-Their remodeling activities created various building issues that compromised the structural integrity of the historic building.
-The owners elected to demolish the structure with the intent to recreate the building's appearances with a new structure.
+The new owners desired to make significant structural changes, and also proposed an addition to provide necessary kitchen and refrigeration spaces.
+Their remodeling activities compromised the structural integrity of the historic building.
+The owners subsequently elected to demolish the structure with the intent to recreate the building's appearances with a new structure.